helpscout/seed/README.md

 ### Adding colors

-Add colors to the global color scheme by using the `clr-add` mixin:
+Add colors to the global color scheme by using the `_color` mixin:

 ```sass
 // My awesome custom color scheme